Almost primes in almost all very short intervals: Acknowledgments

 \section{Acknowledgments}

-The author is greatful to John Friedlander and Henryk Iwaniec for discussions concerning~\cite[Chapter 6]{Opera} and to James Maynard and Maksym Radziwi{\l\l} for pointing out the possible alternative approach described in Remark~\ref{rem:Greaves}.
+The author is greatful to John Friedlander and Henryk Iwaniec for discussions concerning~\cite[Chapter 6]{Opera}, to James Maynard and Maksym Radziwi{\l\l} for pointing out the possible alternative approach described in Remark~\ref{rem:Greaves}, and to Andrew Granville for pointing out Mikawa's work~\cite{Mikawa}.
+The author wishes to thank the referee for comments that helped to greatly improve the exposition of the paper.
 The author was supported by Academy of Finland grant no. 285894.